The Pig and Butcher

 Beer, wine and soft drinks are also organic, so don’t expect to find Coca-Cola.
 The same for Coffee, which is made using a Bialetti Moka pot, and not a modern machine.

 The Crown is one of the most picturesque pubs in Islington.
 A wooden round bar in the middle, surrounded by wooden tables and chairs and a real log fire.
 There is also a gorgeous patio with 5 or 6 tables, surrounded by trees and flowers.

 This classic pub has a great personality and atmosphere, and it is located in the heart of the neighbourhood, along with leafy streets and beautiful houses.

 They serve traditional Sunday roasts based on pork, lamb, fish, beef, and also a couple of vegetarian and vegan options.
 The wine list is extensive enough and so does the beer, which includes London Pridemall year-round.
 The staff is friendly, the portions are generous, and the prices are average, so good value for money.

 It is owned by Fuller’s, but it really feels like a local and family-owned pub.

 Smokehouse Islington opened its doors in August 2013 and has also become a popular choice for Sunday roast.
 It is owned by the same company as The Pig and Butcher (they have 4 pubs and restaurants in London).

-Their philosophy is still the same, working with the best farms in the UK and butcher the meat on site to create a specials board bursting with coal-grilled prime cuts and slow-cooked specialities.
+Their philosophy is still the same, working with the best farms in the UK and butchering the meat on-site to create a specials board bursting with coal-grilled prime cuts and slow-cooked specialities.

 Last but not least, they have an outstanding beer selection with 20 on tap, 60 in the bottle and source wine from small family-owned vineyards only.